 A finding of responsibility is a finding made by an appropriate university official or officials in a university proceeding, including as a part of an agreement with the student(s) resolving the conduct matter.
 If the underlying finding of responsibility is vacated for any reason the transcript notation will be removed.

-Students may submit a written application requesting that a suspension notation be removed to the Office of the Judicial Administrator.
+Students may submit a written application requesting that a suspension notation be removed to the Office of Student Conduct and Community Standards.
 Suspension notations will remain in place for at least one year following the completion of a suspension and applications for removal will not be accepted prior to this minimum time period.
 Transcript notations after dismissal or withdrawal are not eligible for removal.

 Applications for removal of a suspension notation will be reviewed by the Vice President for Student and Campus Life (VP SCL) or designee.
 Applications must be 4,000 words or less and include a personal statement in addition to any other information, letters, and/or documentation the student wishes to be considered by the VP SCL or designee.
 The VP SCL or designee will set a reasonable timeline for handling the application for removal.
 If an application for removal is denied, the applicant may submit a second application for removal no earlier than six months after denial for the first application.
 Any subsequent applications by that individual will not be considered.